ShanTouUniversity/www/content/blog/the_reason/index.en.md

 toc = true
 +++

-That day, shortly after the Jieyang Alumni Association was established, I had a conversation with a 1998 alumnus.
-We talked about STU’s past, present, and trends; we also discussed the alumni and how STU utilizes alumni resources.

-The idea of creating a connection platform for STU alumni — both graduates and current students — came to me that evening.

 Aren’t the existing alumni associations and the various WeChat groups they’ve formed already a connection platform?
 Yes, but they’re not ideal.

 Imagine each alumni association as a class, with active and inactive members.
 The active ones are confined to their own class, and due to being part of a small active minority, they miss out on exchanges, inspiration, or sparks of ideas; the silent majority may remain quiet due to being introverted, unfamiliar with others, lacking like-minded companions, restricted by the narrow and limiting communication style of WeChat, or simply disliking the insincerity of superficial pleasantries, choosing instead to remain silent.